zcsaqueeb/animix_auto/README.md

 - **Defense Setup for PvP**: Configure your defense team for better PvP performance.
 - **Pet Upgrade System**: Automatically upgrade pets with 4 stars or higher.
 - **Multi-Account Support**: Manage multiple accounts simultaneously.
+- **Proxy Support**: Assign different proxies for each account dynamically.
 - **Delay Loop and Account Switching**: Set intervals for looping and account transitions.

 ---